-Low muscle tone, also known as hypotonia, can be a condition on its own (benign congenital hypotonia) or can be a sign of an underlying problem that manifests with progressive loss of muscle tone, for example, in muscular dystrophy or cerebral palsy.
-Hypotonia is usually present at birth and is frequently diagnosed in early infancy where the baby appears floppy – has increased flexibility in their joints with poor posture.
+Low muscle tone, also known as hypotonia, can be a condition on its own (benign congenital hypotonia) or can be a symptom of another condition, such as muscular dystrophy and cerebral palsy.
+Hypotonia is usually present at birth and is frequently diagnosed in early infancy when the baby appears to have increased flexibility in their joints and poor posture.

-Occupational therapists are aware of how low muscle tone disrupts a child’s development in that children have to work harder as they may tire easier, have difficulty sitting for longer periods of time and meeting developmental milestones.
+Physical and occupational therapists are aware of how low muscle tone disrupts a child’s development.
+Children with hypotonia have to work harder and may tire more easily.
+They also may have difficulty sitting for longer periods and meeting developmental milestones.

-To help children with hypotonia who present with delays in gross motor skills and coordination skills.
+Mobility and posture exercises are geared to help children with hypotonia who present with delays in gross motor skills and coordination skills.
 Decreased muscle tone also causes problems with ligament and joint laxity.
-These factors combined will result in the child having decreased endurance, difficulty standing up or changing posture after being in one position for some time.
-The child has a waddling gait and experiences difficulty climbing stairs or climbing around the playground.
-The child’s sitting posture is observed to be stooped and requires significant leaning or back support to sit for longer periods.
-This factor should be taken into consideration when the child is in a classroom setting where they are required to be seated for long periods throughout the day.
+These factors combined will result in the child having decreased endurance, difficulty standing up, or changing posture after being in one position for some time.
+Other signs of hypotonia may be that the child has a waddling gait and experiences difficulty climbing stairs or climbing around the playground.
+Or, the child’s sitting posture is observed to be stooped and requires significant leaning or back support to sit for longer periods.
+These factors should be taken into consideration when the child is in a classroom setting where they are required to be seated for long periods throughout the day.

-Often children that have low muscle tone are also ligamentous laxity and their sitting is compromised.
+Often children who have low muscle tone also have ligamentous laxity and their sitting is compromised.
 Therefore, they prefer to sit in a “W” position.
 This position entails the child sitting on their bottom with knees bent and feet positioned on the side of the hips.
-In this position, the child relies on the wide base made with their legs to compensate for their decreased core muscle strength that is usually in play during normal sitting position.
+In this position, the child relies on the wide base made with their legs to compensate for their decreased core muscle strength that is usually in play during normal sitting positions.
 Prolonged “W” sitting can cause furrowing out of the hip socket which causes the thighs to turn inwards, later followed by the knees.
 This turning later causes difficulty in movement as the ball of the hip joint does not attach properly to the socket.
 A child whose sole sitting position is the “W” may present with crawling and walking difficulty.
-Therapy entails encouraging and constantly reminding the child to sit in a criss-cross, side sit or long sit position.
+Hypotonia treatment training focuses on encouraging and constantly reminding the child to sit in a criss-cross, side sit, or long sitting position.

 - Occupational Therapists and Occupational Therapist Assistants